An Introduction to Speaking

 Speaking

 Brown (1994) states that listening and speaking are the most common skills used in the classroom.
 However, all speaking in the classroom does not involve meaningful communication.
-Some is simply practice, especially at the lower levels, or in cases where focus is on
+Some is simply practice, especially at the lower levels, or in cases where focus is on suprasegmental elements or linguistic structures (grammar).

-All opportunities to speak are important.
-And practice, even when it doesn't involve a free exchange of ideas, can still allow students to produce language in a way that is new for them.
+practice, even when it doesn't involve a free exchange of ideas, can still

 Lesson planning